TonD83/nl.bevlogenheid.evohome/README.md

 5 - Pairing van thermostaten --> push naar BETA want identieke functionaliteit 6 - Pairing met meerdere locaties

+KNOWN BUGS

+- If token expired, sometimes a read of zones and quickactions will not result in an update and even an error in the console.
+Doesn't crash app, all next actions (e.g.next update (after 5 minutes)) is OK.
+- Pairing code needs its own login function .
+1-on-1 Copied from evohomey.js function

 == OLD code in 'old/' directory ==